Clinical trials & research

 Who can take part in clinical research?

-Anyone can participate in research; people of all ages (including children), who are healthy or have existing health conditions.
+Specific research opportunities may be aimed at a particular population, however, anyone can participate in research; people of all ages (including children), who are healthy or have existing health conditions.
 The UK population is made up of a wide range of communities and individuals with different identities, such as sex, race, ethnicity, and sexual orientation.
 For clinical research to benefit all, it must represent all.

 Different people may experience the same condition to different effects.
 When research includes a diverse population, the outcomes improve healthcare and provides a better representation of everyone.
 Inclusion of a diverse range of people in research is critical to reduce biases, stop inequalities and promote health equity.